ablab/spades/assembler/src/online_vis/webvis/README.rst

 Using
 -----
 When the index page is visited, a global session is launched automatically.
 Currently it runs the background *./run rv* process infinitely.
 The environment folder, in which binaries must be located, is currently hard-coded to be in the assembler folder (path/to/webvis/../../../).
+All console output is stored in the session.
 To stop the session and all related processes, simply click "Log out" on the main page.
 On the main page, you can send text commands in the prompt as if it was a command line.
 No auto-completion, though.
 When WebVis receives a command response which contains a filepath, it automatically converts it into a download hyperlink.
 If it was a .dot file, a rendered .png is downloaded instead.
 Probably it will be a configurable option.